9.4.2023

 • BIC: POFICHBEXXX

-Don't forget to specify your VAT number and the reason for payment in notifications. πŸ“πŸ’Έ
+Don't forget to specify your VAT number and the reason for payment in the notifications. πŸ“πŸ’Έ

-How to manage VAT for invoices paid in euros or other currencies? πŸ’±
+How should VAT be handled for invoices paid in euros or other currencies? πŸ’±

-Invoices paid in euros or other currencies must have the VAT portion converted into Swiss francs using the average monthly rate or the daily exchange rate published by the FCA. πŸ‡ͺπŸ‡ΊπŸ’°
+Invoices paid in euros or other currencies must have the VAT portion converted into Swiss francs using the monthly average rate or the daily exchange rate published by the FTA. πŸ‡ͺπŸ‡ΊπŸ’°

 Author-Trice